 Types of Attachment

-In a dysfunctional relationship, you may have a person with avoidant attachment issues and a person with insecure attachment issues.
+In a dysfunctional relationship however, you may have a person with avoidant attachment issues and a person with insecure attachment issues.
 An anxious or insecurely attached person constantly wants reassurance from the avoidant person, and the avoidant person avoids them.
 That is not an optimal scenario.
-The optimal situation is that people work on themselves in therapy and come together to form a healthy relationship in the end.
+The optimal situation is that people work on themselves in therapy and come together to form a healthy relationship.